Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/Measure/readme.md

 # Measure

-Draw lines on the map and show distance.
+Display the measured distance by drawing lines on the map.

 ![Measure](measure.PNG)